shu251/tagseq-qiime2-snakemake/README.md

 # Migrate to directory with .qza and .tsv outputs from snakemake pipeline
 cd ../../../qiime2/asv/

+# Ensure R is enabled
+# conda activate r_3.5.1 # to activate the R conda environment

 # Path to R script
 Rscript /vortexfs1/omics/huber/shu/tagseq-qiime2-snakemake/make-asv-table.R
 ```

-* **CountTable-wtax** - ASV table with counts per sample and the taxonomic identities
+* **CountTable-wtax-DATE.txt** - ASV table with counts per sample and the taxonomic identities
 * **Output_stats.txt** - quick stats on results, including how many sequences per sample, and how many ASVs with only 1 or 2 sequences are in final results

+Find an introduction to R for processing ASV or OTU tables [here](https://github.com/shu251/PreliminaryFigures_V4_tagseq).

-## 8. qiime2 visualization option
+## 7. qiime2 visualization option

 QIIME2 offers away to visualize the data types (artifact files) using [an interative viewer](https://docs.qiime2.org/2019.4/concepts/#data-files-visualizations).
 An output directory of these ```.qzv``` files will be created at the end of the Snakefile run.
 These files can be brought locally and [drag and dropped to here](https://view.qiime2.org).
 In the above QC steps, whenever a .qza file was worked on, you had the option to run this:
 ```